2023 Best Value Funeral & Mortuary Science Associate Degree Schools

 Top 10 Best Funeral & Mortuary Science Associate Degree Schools

 Our analysis found Amarillo College to be the best value school for funeral and mortuary science students who want to pursue a associate degree in the United States.
-Amarillo College is a medium-sized public school located in the medium-sized city of Amarillo.
+Amarillo College is a moderately-sized public school located in the medium-sized city of Amarillo.

 The average tuition and fees for an out-of-state undergraduate student at Amarillo College are $4,704 a year.
 After completing their Associate Degree, mortuary science graduates from Amarillo College carry an average student debtload of $27,663.

-The average tuition and fees for an out-of-state undergraduate student at Ogeechee Technical College are $5,540 a year.
+Ogeechee Technical College undergraduate students pay an average of $5,540 in tuition and fees each year.
 Mortuary Science majors at Ogeechee Technical College take out an average of $13,468 in student loans while working on their Associate Degree.

-You’ll be in good company if you decide to attend Kansas City Kansas Community College.
-It ranked #3 on our 2023 Best Value Funeral & Mortuary Science Associate Degree Schools list.
-Located in the medium-sized city of Kansas City, Kansas City Kansas Community College is a public school with a small student population.
+Out of the 38 schools in the United States that were part of this year’s ranking, Kansas City Kansas Community College landed the # 3 spot on the list.
+Located in the medium-sized city of Kansas City, Kansas City Kansas Community College is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at FINE Mortuary College are $20,945 a year.
 On average, mortuary science graduates from FINE Mortuary College take out $35,209 in student loans while working on their Associate Degree.